sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 Click on new application.
 ![New application](images/03.jpeg)

-In the Browse Azure AD Gallery search bar, search for Snowflake, and choose the Snowflake for AAD application.
+In the Browse Azure AD Gallery search bar, search for Snowflake, and choose Snowflake for Microsoft Entra ID application.
 ![Snowflake application](images/04.png)

 Give your Snowflake application a name, then click the Create button at the bottom.